 Originally posted on Mines Newsroom on Feb.
 20, 2019.

-The Alliance for the Development of Additive Processing Technologies (ADAPT) at Colorado School of Mines is collaborating with three industry partners on new research into advanced manufacturing for military applications.
+The Alliance for the Development of Additive Processing Technologies (ADAPTSM) at Colorado School of Mines is collaborating with three industry partners on new research into advanced manufacturing for military applications.

 ADAPT has been awarded Small Business Technology Transfer (STTR) grants from the U.S. Department of Defense to conduct cooperative research with ADAPT members Citrine Informatics and Elementum 3D, as well as Boulder-based Special Aerospace Services (SAS).